HwWobbe/WipHww/README.md

 ...

 - 240729 ...
 PlansHwTn 0712 ...
 241231 251231 261231 281231 301231 351231 451231 481231
-  - couch this as a budgets discussio
+  - couch this as a budgets discussion for: ( DevN OpsD )MandE.+30% BusinessDevelopmentN EdD
     - see Management notes
   - prepare for JrH talks re:
     - email response